Overview

 Deutsches Museum visit

-Learn about the history and progress of science and technology through the state-of-the-art interactive exhibits in the world’s largest science museum including the Mathematics Gallery.
+Learn about the history and progress of science and technology through state-of-the-art interactive exhibits in the world’s largest science museum, including the Mathematics Gallery.

 Travel to Salzburg via Herrenchiemsee